 - Find a laundry place where you pay per kg – At many guesthouses and hotels they will offer laundry service, but it is often based on a per item basis.
 As the clothes most of us pack for Bali are quite light, you will save a lot of money if you do your laundry on a per kg basis instead.
 You might have to look a bit further, but there are enough of these services available!

 - Use Airbnb – Airbnb is one of the best ways to find stunning accommodation for only the fraction of the price of a similar kind of hotel.
 From small local guesthouses to villas, Airbnb seems to offer it all.
 We have been using Airbnb almost everywhere we travel, and we have almost always been happy with where we stayed!
 Just be sure to read the latest reviews to see if the property description actually matches reality.
-To make it even better, if you sign up here now for Airbnb you will get a $45 credit to be used on any of your future bookings!
+To make it even better, if you sign up here now for Airbnb you will get a $30 credit to be used on a future booking!

 - Traveling solo?
 Stay in a hostel – The benefit of traveling with a partner or with friends means splitting the price of a room, however, if you are traveling solo it doesn’t mean that your trip has to get more expensive!
 There are many hostels in Bali available that offer a bed in a dorm room for prices as low as $4!
 Not only will you save money, it will also be easier to meet new people to share that scooter or taxi with, to save you a couple dollars, and to make some new friends!